Business Liability Insurance

 General liability insurance is a must have as well as indemnity insurance for professional organisations that provide advice on a commercial basis and even contractors should consider getting quotes to cover themselves.

 Professional indemnity insurance - this essential insurance for most business covers mistakes and professional errors.
 Check your professional indemnity insurance and ensure that you have the relevant cover for your business.

 Insurance for Professionals

-There are professions such as solicitors and accountants and other service providers that require indemnity insurance by law or as part of the conditions set by the membership organisation.
+There are professions such as solicitors and accountants and other service providers that require indemnity insurance by law or as part of the conditions set by the membership association.
 So check out the following guides for your professional organisation: